-Days into the trial, Bacanovic s former assistant, Douglas Faneuil, testified that he had been ordered by Bacanovic to inform Stewart that she should sell her ImClone stock.
+Days into the trial, Bacanovic's former assistant, Douglas Faneuil, testified that he had been ordered by Bacanovic to inform Stewart that she should sell her ImClone stock.
 Soon after, a friend of Stewart s testified that Stewart told her she knew Sam Waksal had been trying to sell the stock before dumping her own shares.
-Though the judge dropped the securities fraud charge against Stewart in February for lack of evidence, she was convicted on all remaining counts?conspiracy, obstruction of justice, and making false statements?on March 5, 2004.
+Though the judge dropped the securities fraud charge against Stewart in February for lack of evidence, she was convicted on all remaining counts of conspiracy, obstruction of justice, and making false statements on March 5, 2004.
 Public opinion polls at the time showed that many Americans believed Stewart should serve prison time; others thought Stewart had been unfairly targeted by overaggressive prosecutors.

 On July 16, 2004, Stewart was sentenced to five months in prison and five months of home confinement, in addition to being fined $30,000 and given two years probation.
 She could have received up to 16 years in prison.
-Stewart requested to serve her time immediately and was sent to the minimum-security facility in West Virginia?known as "Camp Cupcake"--on October 8, 2004.
+Stewart requested to serve her time immediately and was sent to the minimum-security facility in West Virginia on October 8, 2004.

-Despite fears that Stewart s legal battle might devastate her financial empire, Martha Stewart Living Omnimedia s stock price climbed dramatically during her incarceration, with values quadrupling by the time of her March 2005 release.
+Despite fears that Stewart's legal battle might devastate her financial empire, Martha Stewart Living Omnimedia's stock price climbed dramatically during her incarceration, with values quadrupling by the time of her March 2005 release.
 During her subsequent home confinement, Stewart was forced to wear an electronic ankle bracelet to monitor her movement and was able to leave home for only 48 hours each week and only to go to work.
-Immediately upon completion of her sentence, she began work on two new NBC television shows: a primetime spin-off of the successful reality series The Apprentice and a daytime variety show, Martha.
+Immediately upon completion of her sentence, she began work on two new NBC television shows: a primetime spin-off of the reality series The Apprentice and a daytime variety show, Martha.